JustinBeaudry/stencils/README.md

   stl init
 ```

-When determining if a Project is a Stencil Project stencil looks at the current project and
+When determining if a project is a stencils project stencils looks at the current project and
 checks for the `.stlrc` file.
 If it doesn't find one in the current directory stencils will
 crawl the file system up until it reaches the users home directory.